 These parts can easily be replaced by professional water heater repair personnel.
-If you find that issues persist even after replacing parts, this may be a sign that a replacement is overdue.
+If issues persist even after replacing parts, this may signify that a replacement is overdue.

 Signs It’s Time to Replace Your Water Heater

 When to replace your water heater will be determined by many different factors, but even units that have been carefully serviced and maintained will eventually reach their limit.
-This is inevitable for appliances subject to intense wear and tear like water heaters.
-Consider the following signs that it may be time to invest in a replacement unit for your home or business.
+This is inevitable for appliances subject to intense wear and tear, like water heaters.
+Consider the following signs: it may be time to invest in a replacement unit for your home or business.

 Rusty Water or Heater Inlet Valve

-Most water heaters are made from steel parts because steel is one of the strongest materials available.
+Most water heaters are made from steel parts because steel is one of the most robust materials available.
 Unfortunately, even a material as strong as steel is vulnerable to corrosion and rust.
-Rust can quickly eat through the steel in a water heater unit, but it can be difficult to determine whether the corrosion is coming from pipes or the unit itself.
+Rust can quickly eat through the steel in a water heater unit, but it can be challenging to determine whether the corrosion is coming from pipes or the unit itself.
 A qualified water heater repair professional can investigate the problem and determine the source.

 Water Heater Noise

-Sometimes, you might notice a knocking noise coming from your water heater unit.
-This can become more exaggerated as the heater gets older, but it shouldn’t be ignored.
-This is most commonly caused by a buildup of sediment that settles on the floor of the tank.
-It can gradually harden, which causes the rumbling or knocking noise that you might hear.
+Sometimes, you might notice a knocking noise from your water heater unit.
+This can become more exaggerated as the heater ages, but it shouldn’t be ignored.
+This is most commonly caused by a buildup of sediment that settles on the tank’s floor.
+It can gradually harden, which causes the rumbling or knocking noise you might hear.
 If left unaddressed, this will cause a leak — or in a worst-case scenario — a tank explosion.

 Water Heater Leaking

-Water heater leaks are a pesky problem that often indicates a much bigger issue at hand.
-Luckily, most water heaters are installed inside a pan to prevent flooring damage, but that doesn’t mean that a leak should be ignored.
-On the contrary, leaks often indicate a broken part or the expansion of metal within the tank.
+Water heater leaks are a pesky problem that often indicates a much bigger issue.
+Luckily, most water heaters are installed inside a pan to prevent flooring damage, but that doesn’t mean a leak should be ignored.
+On the contrary, leaks often indicate a broken part or metal expansion within the tank.
 This expansion happens naturally throughout the heating cycle, which can eventually cause fractures in the tank’s material.

 Water Heater Not Heating

-One of the most obvious signs that your water heater needs replacement is a lack of hot water.
+A lack of hot water is one of the most obvious signs that your water heater needs replacement.
 As soon as your unit stops heating water, a few potential causes should be investigated.
 First, you should check the thermostat to ensure that it does not need adjustment, and if that’s not the culprit, enlist help from a water heater professional.
 A broken heating element often causes this problem, but it’s also a potential indicator that your unit needs replacement.

 Water Heater Repairs, Replacement, and Maintenance

 Taking care of your water heater is one of the best ways to invest in efficiency and longevity.
-Rooter Man serves commercial and residential clients throughout the New Orleans and Southeast Louisiana areas.
-We can help you with all of your plumbing, hot water heater, and drain cleaning needs.
-Call us at (504) 464-0145 or reach out to us online for more information.
+Rooter Man serves commercial and residential clients throughout New Orleans and Southeast Louisiana.
+We can help you with your plumbing, water heater, and drain cleaning needs.
+Call us at (504) 464-0145 or contact us online.